DIY Disinfecting Spray

-Vodka is a high-proof alcohol that does a fantastic job sterilizing whatever you’re spraying, without knocking out the majority of good bacteria.
+Vodka is a high-proof alcohol that does a fantastic job sterilizing whatever you’re spraying, but without knocking out the majority of good bacteria.
 Rubbing alcohol could also be used here if that’s what you have.

 White vinegar is a beast when it comes to killing bad bacteria, mold, and pollutants.
 The smell can be strong at first, but the vinegary smell wears off very quickly, even though it continues working.

-Essential oils offer a punch of germ killing power (that’s a scientific term).
+Essential oils offer this homemade disinfecting spray a punch of germ-killing power (that’s a scientific term).
 Now which essential oils you use in your disinfecting spray is really up to you.

 - Legit, just pour in a spray bottle and shake.